davidmalcolm/texi2rst/output/invoking-gcov.rst

 nearest non-boundary value.

-When using :command:`gcov`, you must first compile your program with two special GCC options: -fprofile-arcs -ftest-coverage.
+When using :command:`gcov`, you must first compile your program with two special GCC options: :samp:`-fprofile-arcs -ftest-coverage`.
 This tells the compiler to generate additional information needed by gcov (basically a flow graph of the program) and also includes additional code in the object files for generating the extra profiling